isitt77/godot2D_player_spawn_scripts/README.md

 Player is not using a singleton.

-YouTube tutorial on how to implemet these scripts:
+YouTube tutorial on how to implement these scripts:

 https://www.youtube.com/watch?v=gT4AGSehfJI